codexcandle/note-dev/md/vcs/git/config-help/_index.md

     git config -l
     ```

+### editor <a name="editor"></a>

+---

-* `editor`- you can configure the default text editor that will be used when Git needs you to type in a message.
+* you can configure the default text editor that will be used when Git needs you to type in a message.
 If not configured, Git uses your system’s default editor.

     ```txt
     // emacs